usagov/usagov-2021/docs/Federal_Directory.md

 * field--node--directory-record.html.twig: Use <span> instead of <div> for fields; use unordered lists for fields that have lists with multiple entries (for example, a list of links with more than one item).

 The left nav menu presents a challenge -- if the left nav menu is supposed to appear on the full-page display of a directory record!
 In order to get the menu to populate, the directory record must be configured to appear in the menu.
 But we will have hundreds of directory records!
-Currently, a modification to the twig file for the left nav menu detects when a page is under `federal-agencies` and cuts menu generation off at that point:
+Currently, a modification to the twig file for the left nav menu detects the number of nodes at a level is greater than 50 and cuts menu generation off at that point.

-* **menu--sidebar_first.html.twig** suppresses menu entries below `federal-agencies`.
+* **menu--sidebar_first.html.twig** suppresses menu listings of >50 at a level

 ### CSS